 Takeaway

-Prompt Engineering is a crucial aspect of the human-AI interaction and is rapidly growing as AI becomes more integrated into our daily lives.
+Prompt Engineering is a crucial aspect of human-AI interaction and is rapidly growing as AI becomes more integrated into our daily lives.

 The goal of a Prompt Engineer is to ensure that the AI system produces relevant, accurate, and in line with the desired outcome.
 It is more than just telling the AI to "write me an email to get a new job.."
 The key concepts of Prompt Engineering include prompts and prompting the AI, training the AI, developing and maintaining a prompt library, and testing, evaluation, and categorization.